Recalls and Holds

 Materials are considered to be overdue the day after they are due.
 There is no grace period.
-The first day an item is overdue, the fine is 25 cents.
-The amount increases by 25 cents per day until a maximum of $5.00 per item is reached.
+The first day an item is overdue, the fine is 50 cents.
+The amount increases by 50 cents per day until the item is returned.
 When an overdue item is returned, the fine ceases to accrue, but remains until paid.
 No one may check out additional materials until all overdue materials are returned and fines are paid.
 Holds are placed on student transcripts and registration when their total obligation reaches $5.00 and when fines are left unpaid.

 NOTE: The library sends overdue notices as a courtesy to users.
 Users are responsible for renewing/returning items by the due date, even if notices could not be delivered.

 Patrons with outstanding charges or overdue materials will lose their library privileges.
 Students will have a HOLD placed on their records with the Registrar’s Office.
 In concert with the policies of Bayliss Public Library, community users with unpaid fines of $5 or more will have their library privileges revoked.
 These privileges include: checking out library materials, interlibrary loan services, and use of library equipment (computers, copiers, and printers).